sathomas/sathomas.me/content/blog/statamodels/statamodels.md

     nolog
 ```

-Although not necessary for this example, more complicated models may be implemented as "programs."
+Although not necessary for this example, more complicated models may be implemented as “programs.”

-Stata requires programs used for non-linear least squares to have a name that starts with "nl".
+Stata requires programs used for non-linear least squares to have a name that starts with “nl.”
 That prefix is then omitted when the program is referenced in the actual `nl` command.

 ```stata
 capture program drop nlgrowth